 It only takes about half an hour to drive to the Everglades from Miami, and an hour from Fort Lauderdale.
 If you don’t have a car, it’s easy to book a tour to the park from either city, and hotel pick-up is usually included.

-A few hours up the highway from Miami, you’ll find Orlando—the amusement park capital of the world.
+Take a Florida road trip by heading a few hours up the highway to Orlando, the amusement park capital of the world.
 Not exaggerating.
 Not only is it home to bigwigs like Disney World and Universal Studios, but basically the entire city is a fun zone.
 Picture a Ferris Wheel thrown up in a random parking lot by the side of the highway, and you get the idea.
 First a disclaimer: I’d only recommend visiting Orlando if you actually plan to visit said theme parks, otherwise your time is better spent somewhere less…shall we say…seedy.

 The aforementioned parks are the ones you’ll want to spend your time at, and I don’t need to waste your time explaining what either one is all about!
 I would say though that if you have young kids, a trip to Mickey’s place over at Disneyworld is your best bet.
 The Magic Kingdom is where you’ll find all those loveable Disney characters, and features parades, fireworks, rides and shows.
 Lovers of REAL animals would be wise to spend their time at Animal Kingdom which houses an astounding 1,700 animals—it’s basically Americas answer to an African safari.
 And if you’ve ever dreamed of a Round the World trip, a day at the Epcot Center might temporarily cure your wanderlust, thanks to films showcasing different cultures, and culinary offerings from 11 different countries.